privatenumber/hirok.io/pages/posts/square-l6-promotion/index.md

 I started to broaden my target audience in my writing and paid extra attention to spelling, grammar, and formatting.
 Whenever possible, I would add links, screenshots, and context.

-To write more inclusively, I adopted a great tip to think of the tools used by non-English speakers and people with disabilities: Are your sentences simple enough for Google Translate?
-Can your spelling and punctuation be dictated by a screen reader?
+To write more inclusively, I adopted a great tip to think of the tools used by non-English speakers and people with disabilities: _Are your sentences simple enough for Google Translate?
+Can your spelling and punctuation be dictated by a screen reader?_

-I also generally avoid slang or niche references (eg. jokes) as they can confuse outside participants.
+I also generally avoid slang or niche references (e.g. jokes) as they can confuse outside participants.

 These practices helped my writing become more accessible and easier to read.
 And as a bonus, my contributions looked credible and started to get referenced by others.